ramzirich/peace-pulce/README.md

 > Peace Pulse, your dedicated mental health companion.
 Our app seamlessly connects you with a psychiatrist, considering your preferences and therapeutic needs.
 Engage in transformative video sessions.
 Receive daily resources tailored to your mental health journey, while also benefiting from a compassionate community of like-minded individuals.
 Trained volunteers are available to offer empathetic support during challenging moments.
 Track your progress with personalized dashboards and collaborate with your psychiatrist to set and achieve goals.

 ### User Stories
-- As a user, I want a space where I can talk about my problems, provide quick access to calming resources when I feel overwhelmed, offer guided relaxation exercises and breathing techniques to help me manage and reduce stress levels.
+- As a user, I want a space where I can talk about my problems.
+- As a user, when I feel overwhelmed I want a quick access to calming resources , offer guided relaxation exercises and breathing techniques to help me manage and reduce stress levels.
+- As a user, I desire the option to select from a diverse range of affordable psychiatrists.

+### Doctor Stories
 - As a therapist, I want the app to have secure communication channels for virtual sessions with my clients, ensuring confidentiality and convenience.

+### Volunteer Stories
 - As a volunteer, I aim to share my self-development journey with those in need, providing them the resources and mindsets I encoporate in my daily life.

 <br><br>